NicolasCristini/ImageJ-Processing-Assistant-Notebook/README.md

 * 03-Working with IPAN module.ipynb:
      * perform image analysis with imported functions

+* 04-Nuclei Count-ipynb:
+     * Use the functions from the IPAN module to count the nuclei on multiple images
+     * data import, cleaning, description and visualization

+* 05-CTCF Measurements.ipynb:
+     * data import, cleaning, description and visualization

 To run the .ipynb files install the required packages and software.
 Below is the basic procedure to install Jupyter Notebook [documentation here](https://jupyter.org/install),